Wesleyan-Media-Project/fb_agg_reports_import/README.md

 The `fb_all_reports_download_v060123.py` is a Python/Selenium script that runs on a Linux-based machine and uses Chrome running in the headless mode.
 There are two heavily technical points worth knowing:

 * Enabling the downloads.
 By default, as a security precuation, browsers running in headless mode will not download files.
 The downloads need to be enabled explicitly.
 Our script uses the Chrome API where the `command_executor` module sends a POST request to the browser to enable the downloads and change the destination directory.
 This is a highly technical and poorly documented feature that, probably, is dependent on the version of the Chrome.
 For instance, Firefox uses a different set of instructions that are passed through the browser profile file.
 * Triggering the download.
 The drop-down menu in the downloads section is actually a collection of `div` tags and is not a menu.
-In the past, the engineering team would change the spelling of the "download report" phrase and there was also a situation that there were actually two "download report" links in the page: one was visible, and the other one was not - it was part of the menu that would open up for users on a mobile platform.
+In the past, the engineering team would change the spelling of the "download report" phrase and there was also a situation that there were actually two "download report" links in the page: one was visible, and the other one was not - it was part of the menu that would open up for users on a mobile device.

 We are providing a version of the script that can run in a Google Colab notebook: `facebook_reports_downloader_firefox.ipynb`.
 Because the newer versions of Colab made installation of Chrome very difficult, the script uses headless Firefox that is installed when the notebook is initialized.